google/WebFundamentals/src/content/en/fundamentals/push-notifications/display-a-notification.md

 The sound parameter allows you to define a sound to play when the notification is received.

-At the time of writing no browser has support for this option.
+At the time of writing, no browser has support for this option.

 ```js
 const title = 'Sound Notification';